 The first step in hair transplant surgery is to remove the donor hair from the back and sides of the head.
-This can be done with a strip of skin that contains hairs, or with individual follicles that are removed one at a time.
-The surgeon will then make tiny incisions in the receiving area and transplanted the hairs into these incisions.
+This can be done with a strip of skin containing hairs or with individual follicles removed one at a time.
+The surgeon will then make tiny incisions in the receiving area and transplant the hair into these incisions.

-After the surgery, you will need to take care of your scalp as it heals.
-You may need to use special shampoos and conditioners, and avoid sun exposure and other activities that could irritate your scalp.
-Most people can return to their normal activities within a few days after surgery.
+After the surgery, you must care for your scalp as it heals.
+You may need to use special shampoos and conditioners and avoid sun exposure and other activities that could irritate your scalp.
+Most people can return to normal activities within a few days after surgery.